giancambo/benperk.github.io/waws/README.md

 + [Create a memory dump for your slow performing Web App][DTT2]
 + [Debugging a W3WP memory dump of a slow performing ASP.NET Azure Web App][DTT3]

+## Deployment and Source Code Repository
++ [Troubleshooting Web App deployment issues when using Git / GitHub][DSCR1]

 ## Scripting and Administration
 + [Mapping a custom subdomain to an Azure Website][SAA1]
 + [Mapping a custom naked domain to your Azure Website, a URL with no www][SAA2]